 How do you know whether your cross-selling strategies, and practices, are appropriate?

-How do you demonstrate that fast growth is notat customers’ expense?
+Can you demonstrate that fast growth is not due to inappropriate communication of products, inappropriate customer or staff incentives or unsustainable pricing?

 Culture

 How do you evaluate and reward good conduct and appropriate behaviour within your organisation?
 How do you address poor conduct, and how could you demonstrate that?